On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

-In this section, we delve deeper into the potential damages that can result from the spread of LLM-generated misinformation, with a particular emphasis on Open-domain Question Answering (ODQA) applications.
+We then explore the potential damages that can result from the spread of LLM-generated misinformation, with a particular emphasis on Open-domain Question Answering (ODQA) applications.
 ODQA systems operate on a \textit{retriever-reader} model, which involves first identifying relevant documents from a large evidence corpus, then predicting an answer based on these documents.

 We introduce the concept of \textit{misinformation pollution}, wherein LLM-generated misinformation is deliberately infused into the corpus used by the ODQA model.
-Our goal is to evaluate the effects of this misinformation on various ODQA models, with a keen interest in whether or not such pollution could influence these QA systems to generate incorrect answers as per the intentions of a potential malicious actor.
+This mirrors the growing trend of LLM-generated content populating the web data used by downstream applications.
+Our goal is to evaluate the effects of misinformation pollution on various ODQA models, with a particular interest in whether or not such pollution could influence these QA systems to generate incorrect answers as per the intentions of a potential malicious actor.